 - Caregiver relief – spending time with a client while the caregiver takes a break

-- Simple comfort measures – hand massage, playing music or other soothing activities
+- Simple comfort measures – playing music or other soothing activities

 “Home” is defined as wherever the person resides, whether that be their own house or apartment, the hospital, a long-term care facility or retirement home.